-Pursuant to Article 3(1)(7)(e) of the Benchmark Regulation, a fund 'uses' an index if it is used for (i) measuring the performance of an investment fund through an index or a combination of indexes for the purpose of tracking the return of such index or combination of indexes or (ii) defining the asset allocation of a portfolio.
-The Manager and the Company have put in place robust written plans in accordance with Article 28(2) of the Benchmark Regulation.
-The plans detail the actions which will be taken where a particular index used by a Fund in this way materially changes or ceases to be provided.
-The plans include, where appropriate, details of alternative indices that could be used by a Fund where the index has to be substituted.

-The Manager, acting in consultation with the Principal Money Manager, may seek to change the benchmark of a Fund in various circumstances including where:
+Pursuant to Article 3(1)(7)(e) of the Benchmark Regulation, a fund 'uses' an index if it is used for (i) measuring the performance of an investment fund through an index or a combination of indexes for the purpose of tracking the return of such index or combination of indexes; (ii) defining the asset allocation of a Portfolio; or (iii) computing performance fees.
+Any such use will be clearly set out in the profile of a Fund or the Performance Fees section of this Prospectus.
+The Manager, on behalf of the Company, has put in place robust written plans in accordance with Article 28(2) of the Benchmark Regulation.
+The plans detail the actions that will be taken where a particular index used by a Fund in this way materially changes or ceases to be provided or a change of index is instigated by the Manager or the Principal Money Manager.
+The plans include, where appropriate, details of alternative indexes that could be used by a Fund where the index has to be substituted.
+The Manager, acting in consultation with the Principal Money Manager, may seek to change the index of a Fund in various circumstances including where:

-- the particular index or index series ceases to be provided or to exist or is materially changed; - a new index becomes available which supersedes the existing one; - a new index becomes available which is regarded as the market standard for professional investors in the particular market and/or would be regarded as of greater benefit to the Shareholders than the existing index; - it becomes difficult to invest in stocks comprised within the particular index; - the index provider introduces a charge at a level which the Manager or the Principal Money Manager, considers too high; or - the quality (including accuracy and availability of data) of a particular index has, in the opinion of the Manager, or the Principal Money Manager deteriorated.
+- the particular index or index series ceases to be provided or to exist or is materially changed; - a new index becomes available which supersedes the existing one; - a new index becomes available which is regarded as the market standard for professional investors in the particular market and/or would be regarded as of greater benefit to the Shareholders than the existing index; - it becomes difficult to invest in stocks comprised within the particular index; - the index provider introduces a charge at a level which the Manager or which the Principal Money Manager considers too high; or - the quality (including accuracy and availability of data) of a particular index has, in the opinion of the Manager or the Principal Money Manager, deteriorated.